 Pinned Discussions.
 These are discussions that your instructor wants you to pay specific attention to and will appear at the top of the Discussions page.
 You will only see this section heading if there are discussions within this section as designated by your instructor.

 Closed for Comments.
 These discussions have been manually closed for comments, or the discussion is past the available from/until date.
 These are discussions that are only available in a read-only state and are ordered by most recent activity.
 You will always see this section heading, even if there are no discussions within this section.

 View Individual Discussion

-There will also be a peer review icon in the front of the discussion if a graded discussions has been assigned peer reviews.
+There will also be a peer review icon if a graded discussion has been assigned peer reviews .

 View Availability Dates

 The first dates you may see are called availability dates.
 Sometimes your instructor only wants you to submit a discussion during a specified date range, so the available dates are the range of time that the discussion is accessible to you.
 Availability dates only appear on the Discussions Index page for ungraded discussions.
 However, availability dates appear on the Assignments page for all discussions with assigned availability dates.

 - If the discussion says Available until [date], you can reply to the discussion until the specified date .